Lecturer speaking to female student.

 Level 5 Coaching Professional Apprenticeship

-The Level 5 Coaching Professional Apprenticeship qualification is suited to those who want to develop their skills to actively listen, provide feedback and use coaching and mentoring to advance performance.
-The course is mapped to the Institute of Leadership & Management Level 5 Certificate in Effective Coaching and Mentoring, and as a result of undertaking the apprenticeship, an additional qualification will also be achieved.
-The course acts to both reward and recognise you for undertaking this important role within your school or college in supporting those who are new to teaching, or undertaking teacher training.
+The Level 5 Coaching Professional Apprenticeship is for professionals seeking to improve their skills in active listening, providing feedback, and mentoring colleagues to enhance both school and personal performance.
+The course is mapped to the Institute of Leadership & Management (ILM) Level 5 Certificate in Effective Coaching and Mentoring, and as you will be undertaking the apprenticeship, an additional qualification will also be achieved.
+The course acts to both reward and recognise you for undertaking this important role within your school or college in supporting those who are new to teaching or undertaking teacher training.

 Male teacher talking to class.